News & Events

 ESA CCI Land Surface Temperature (1995-2020), version 2.0

-“This greatly increases scientists’ ability to monitor climate change as satellites observe the whole Earth every day, whereas the coverage of temperature records from ground-based meteorological stations is very patchy in comparison, particularly in polar regions where climate change is happening very quickly and in developing countries where the vulnerability of local populations can be relatively high.”
+Ghent adds, “Our project provides independent temperature datasets for quantifying climate change, complementing the near-surface air temperature ECV based on in situ measurements and reanalysis – it is being used to fill gaps in the analysis of near-surface air temperature, to improve our understanding of the climate in station-sparse regions, and to extract higher resolution information.
+This greatly increases scientists’ ability to monitor climate change as satellites have the potential to observe the whole Earth every day, whereas the coverage of temperature records from ground-based weather stations can be patchy in some regions.
+For example, in polar regions where climate change is happening very quickly and in developing countries where the vulnerability of local populations can be high”.

 Other applications for the LST data include agricultural and water management, tracking geothermal anomalies, and monitoring changes in the cryosphere.